hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 ## Deals or Full price?
 It's always a good idea to check if there are some deals available.
-You can try our <a href="/deals/">price comparison tool</a> to find the best price offered by several outdoor stores across the U.S.
+You can also try our <a href="/deals/">price comparison tool</a> to find the best price offered by several outdoor stores across the U.S.

 <div class="row">
   <div class="col-sm-12">